-In 2013, one of Australia’s more exclusive schools was compiling profiles of its most notable alumni for a book.
+A few years ago one of Australia’s more exclusive schools was compiling profiles of its most notable alumni for an anniversary book.
 It asked me whether I’d write a few chapters and showed me a list of businessmen, sportsmen, scientists and even prime ministers to choose from.
 They were all interesting people, but to my mind there was only one criterion.
-Who did I want to meet?
+Whom did I want to meet?

 There he was, James Oswald Fairfax AC, the one-time heir to a media empire and among Australia’s greatest philanthropists.
-This was the person who usurped his father to take control of the country’s oldest broadsheet newspapers and who, in turn, was forced out by his half-brother, in part to avenge the way their father was treated.
+This was the person who usurped his father to take control of the country’s oldest broadsheet newspapers and who, in turn, was forced out by his half-brother, partly in revenge for the way their father was treated.
 It’s one of the epic sagas of Australian media history, involving a supposedly scheming wife who raised a son to resent his cousins and half-brother.
-It reads like the plot for a tragic opera, and the events shaped much of Australia’s modern media landscape.
+It reads like the plot for an operatic tragedy, and the events shaped much of Australia’s modern media landscape.

 No question; I would profile him.

 Before long I was on the phone to his home at Bowral, in country New South Wales.
 A kindly assistant answered and transferred the call, and a soft voice with a rather exaggerated plumminess came on the line.

 “How lovely of you to ring,” said James Fairfax.
 He had been tipped off by the school and was already committed to an interview.
 The question was how it was to be done.

 “Well, perhaps I could ask you some questions by phone,” I suggested.